Skip to content

 • Evaluation: perplexity, task-specific metrics, human eval, LLM-as-judge

 Projects: 1.
 Fine-tune Llama-3-8B with QLoRA on a domain-specific Q&A dataset.
 Evaluate vs base model.
 2. Merge LoRA adapters and export to ONNX for deployment.
+3. Fine-tune Qwen/Qwen3.5-4B-Base with Unsloth LoRA, then benchmark base, adapter, merged, and quantized artifacts.

 3. Production RAG Architecture